vedph/cadmus-doc/deploy/app.md

    ```

 > If you update multiple containers at once, just append their names after `-d`: e.g. `docker compose up -d cadmus-gve-app cadmus-gve-api`.

+💡 To remove dangling images you can use `docker image prune -a` which removes all the images not referenced by any container (whether it is running or not).